CCMS-UCSD/GNPSDocumentation/docs/masst.md

 ![img](img/singlespectrum/MASST_reanalysis2.PNG)

 The files are located in the default group (G1).
 You can then name the job and adjust parameters as applicable for your search.
-You can also add additional files to your job into one of the other default groups.
+You can also add additional files to your job into one of the other default groups by clicking on [Select input files].

 ![img](img/singlespectrum/MASST_reanalysis3.PNG)